blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ![The select servers or a cluster window with CloudShopSQL, CloudShopSQL2 and CloudShopSQL3 added to the selected servers.](images/hands-on-lab/2019-03-24-20-23-55.png "Validate a Configuration Wizard")

-16. On the Testing Options window, select the **Run only tests I select** radio button and click **Next**
+17. On the Testing Options window, select the **Run only tests I select** radio button and click **Next**

     ![The testing options window with run only tests I select selected](images/hands-on-lab/2019-03-24-20-31-41.png "Validate a Configuration Wizard")

-17. On the Test selection window, uncheck storage.
+18. On the Test selection window, uncheck storage.
 The storage tests have no relevance for our case and will only throw additional warnings.

     ![The test selection window with the storage tests unchecked.](images/hands-on-lab/2019-03-24-20-34-43.png "Validate a Configuration Wizard")

-18. On the Confirmation window, click **Next** to begin the validation tests.
+19. On the Confirmation window, click **Next** to begin the validation tests.

-19. Review the output of the tests by clicking the **View Report** button.
+20. Review the output of the tests by clicking the **View Report** button.
 This validation test aids you in determining if your server and network configuration is correctly configured for Windows Failover Clustering.
 You should review any warnings or errors.
 In our case, the environment was preconfigured to support clustering so there should be no errors.
-There may be warnings regarding best practices such as multiple network cards etc. In a production environment these warnings must be taken seriously as they may adversely effect the performance and reliability of the cluster.
+There may be warnings regarding best practices such as multiple network cards etc. In a production environment these warnings must be taken seriously as they may adversely affect the performance and reliability of the cluster.
 In our lab they will have a negligible impact.

-20. Click **Finish** on the Validate a Configuration Wizard.
+21. Click **Finish** on the Validate a Configuration Wizard.

-21. On CloudShopSQL, open the PowerShell ISE and execute the following code:
+22. On CloudShopSQL, open the PowerShell ISE and execute the following code:

     ```
     New-Cluster -Name CLUST01 -Node CloudShopSQL, CloudShopSQL2, CloudShopSQl3 -StaticAddress 10.0.1.7, 172.16.1.7  -NoStorage
     ```
-    > **Note**: This command requires that you are logged in with an account that is an administrator on all nodes specified.
+    > **Note**: This command requires that you be logged in with an account that is an administrator on all nodes specified.
 For this lab you should use **CONTOSO\demouser**.

-    This will create a three node cluster with two static IP addresses.
+    This will create a three-node cluster with two static IP addresses.
 We need two static IP addresses because the cluster may be running from our on-premises environment (CloudShop1) or our cloud disaster recovery environment (CloudShop2).

-    It is also possible to use a wizard for this task but the resulting cluster will require additional configuration to set the static IP addresses to be viable in Azure.
+    It is also possible to use a wizard for this task, but the resulting cluster will require additional configuration to set the static IP addresses to be viable in Azure.
 This is due to the manner in which Azure distributes IP addresses causing the cluster to receive the same IP address as the node it is executing on resulting in a duplicate IP address and failure of the cluster service.

-22. Open the Failover Cluster Manager on CloudShopSQL from the start menu under Winows Administrative Tools.
+23. Open the Failover Cluster Manager on CloudShopSQL from the start menu under Windows Administrative Tools.
 In the right navigation right-click **Failover Cluster Manager** and click **Connect to Cluster**.
 Click OK in the pop-up.
-Expand the **CLUST01** cluster, select **Nodes**, validate that all nodes are online and that Assigned Vote and Current Vote are 1 for all nodes of the cluster.
+Expand the **CLUST01** cluster, select **Nodes**, validate that all nodes are online, and that Assigned Vote and Current Vote are 1 for all nodes of the cluster.

     ![Failover Cluster Manager with CLUST01 selected, Nodes selected, and all three nodes of the cluster showing online with 1 assigned and 1 current vote.](images/hands-on-lab/2019-03-24-21-22-18.png "Nodes view of Failover Cluster Manager")